ofbeaton/mediawiki-realnames/README.md

 ## Updates

-The project is considered in a usable state and feature complete.
+The extension is considered in a usable state and feature complete.
 Issues are mostly possible testing or performance enhancements.

-This project is used in corporate applications.
+This extension is used in corporate applications.
 As such, the authors are unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems.
 You should expect updates in the 5-10yr range.

 Issues and PRs will be monitored, and we will continue to work with the community to provide updates as they are contributed.